CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 As you can see, Hibernate generates a column name based on the property name, in this case, **the property `user` generates a column `user_id`**.

+#### TEST!

+1. Manually modify the author_id fields of the records in your `posts` table.
+Use valid `id` values from your user records.

+2. Fetch your posts via Postman or Swagger

 ---
 ## `@OneToMany`